 Letter Writers Coordinator: Barb Melanson

 Historian: Sue Ulmer

 Dream Catcher: Janis Lauman

 Sock-it-Away: Mary Stebbins

-Grannies à Gogo Members now number more than 200 women who indicate one or more ways they wish to be involved:
+Grannies à Gogo Members now number around 200 women who indicate one or more ways they wish to be involved:

 1. Working on fund-raising committees (a separate committee for each event)

 2. Working on public relations (poster-making/distribution, contacting media)

 3. Joining the Steering Committee when positions become available